lsfiege/laravel-envoy-scripts/wiki/single-deploy.md

 # Deploy project using single Laravel Envoy script

+First of all you must [configure SSH in your server](./wiki/configure-ssh.md)

 > *Note*  This script may have DOWNTIME while deploy is executed!

 You can deploy a project with a single laravel Envoy script, assuming you have a single project structure: